 Image: Emotional Graffiti

 I created this piece recently during a workshop called “Emotional Graffiti”.
-The piece happened in sections with each having an intention such as: what do we want to leave behind, what do we aspire to and what is beauty for us.
+The piece unfolded in sections, each with its own intention, such as: what do we want to leave behind, what do we aspire to, and what is beauty to us.
 I now, with regularity, color beyond the heavy black line in many aspects of my life, not just my art.

 https://michellelindblom.com